cdervis/Polly2D/Docs/docs/input/gamepad.md

 A `Gamepad` is a Polly object and therefore automatically reference-counted.

-## Query and manipulate gamepad state
+## Query and manipulate Gamepad State

 Besides general information about the gamepad, the `Gamepad` class is used to directly query a connected gamepad's state, such as pressed buttons or triggers and sensor values.